Per-Scholas-Org/product-engineering-proposals/metaverse_simulation_tools_and_possibilities.md

-**Lesson: Understanding Metaverse Simulation Tools - Pokemon GO, Sword Art Online, and Oculus**
+**Lesson: Understanding Metaverse Simulation Tools in Pokemon GO, Sword Art Online, and Oculus**

 **Terminal Objectives:**
 1. To understand the concept of the Metaverse and its simulation tools.